Jiggorama/Muscle-Masons/README.md

 ## Project Description

 Muscle-Masons is an interactive fitness app built in React with an Airtable database.
-The app allows users to view and update a collection of excersizes which can be sorted by the main muscles worked by the excersize.
+The app allows users to view and update a collection of exercises which can be sorted by the main muscles worked by the exercise.
 The user also has the ability to create a workout routine.

 ## Wireframes

 The wireframes below depict the homepage Muscle-Masons in web and phone format.
 The homepage contains a header with a Nav Bar.
 The Nav Bar contains links to the Home Page, the add a workout page, and the users workout routine page.
-The main section has clickable excersize previews that can be added to the users routine or detleted.
-When Clicked the Excersizes will route the user to a page of more information on that specific excersize.
+The main section has clickable exercise previews that can be added to the users routine or detleted.
+When Clicked the exercises will route the user to a page of more information on that specific exercise.
 The screens will center as screen size decreases.

 ![imageAlt](https://i.imgur.com/QOv7fU7.png)
 ![imageAlt](https://i.imgur.com/oQ4tM1i.png)